2022/23 Full-time Undergraduate course

 Diploma in Professional Practice International DPPI

-Classes are timetabled per semester for full-time students
+Classes are timetabled per semester for full-time students.

-Three years full-time - BSC Hons
+Three years full-time or;

 Each module adopts a unique assessment strategy and this may include; computer-based

 exercises, class tests, essays, oral presentations (individual and group), case studies and "live projects".
 Each module is assessed by 100% coursework.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.